-This Draft DARP/EA provides information about the nature and extent of natural resource injuries resulting from the Incident and identifies preferred restoration actions to address those injured resources.
-Public review of the Draft DARP/EA is an integral component of the Restoration Planning Phase.
-Public comment is consistent with all federal and state laws and regulations that apply to the natural resource damage assessment and restoration process, including Section 1006 of OPA, the NRDA regulations at 15 C.F.R.
+This DARP/EA provides information about the nature and extent of natural resource injuries resulting from the Incident and identifies preferred restoration actions to address those injured resources.
+Public participation in development of the DARP/EA is an integral component of the Restoration Planning Phase.
+Soliciting public comment is consistent with all federal and state laws and regulations that apply to the natural resource damage assessment and restoration process, including Section 1006 of OPA, the NRDA regulations at 15 C.F.R.
 Part 990, Section 2480 of OSPRA, the OSPRA regulations at LAC 43:XXIX.101 et seq., and NEPA, as well as associated implementing regulations.